home-assistant/home-assistant.io/source/_components/vacuum.mqtt.markdown

   required: false
   type: string
 fan_speed_template:
   description: Defines a [template](/topics/templating/) to define the fan speed of the vacuum.
+This is required if `fan_speed_topic` is set.
   required: false
   type: string
 set_fan_speed_topic: